 The high and low limit compensators regulate the flow of hydraulic fluid to the system.
-The compensators can become blocked with debris resulting in loss of pump control.
+The compensators normally do not require maintenance, but they can become blocked with debris resulting in loss of pump control.

-Figure 7-6: Hydraulic Compensator Components
+Figure 7-5: Hydraulic Compensator Components